-1. Transportation Funding Adjustment - During FY 2014 funding was provided for a supplemental transportation funding adjustment to assist efficient school districts that had exceptional circumstances, such as geographic anomalies not accounted for in the expected cost model, in the transition to the new, fully funded, expected cost pupil transportation funding model.
-This supplemental funding adjustment is eliminated.

-2. Health Benefit Rate Adjustments - The Health, Life, Disability base benefit rate for state-funded K-12 employees is increased to match the state employer funding rate charged to agencies for health and other insurance for each agency's estimated number of eligible state employees, increasing from \$768 per state-funded full time equivalent staff per month to \$869 for the 2015-16 school year and \$937 for the 2016-17 school year.
-Additionally, the 15.2 percent classified staff benefit factor is eliminated.

-3. Additional COLA - Consistent with the increases provided to state employees, the school employee cost-of-living increases are funded at 3 percent for the 2015-16 school year and 1.8 percent for the 2016-17 school year.
+- 1. Transportation Funding Adjustment During FY 2014 funding was provided for a supplemental transportation funding adjustment to assist efficient school districts that had exceptional circumstances, such as geographic anomalies not accounted for in the expected cost model, in the transition to the new, fully funded, expected cost pupil transportation funding model.
+This supplemental funding adjustment is eliminated. - 2.
+Health Benefit Rate Adjustments The Health, Life, Disability base benefit rate for state-funded K-12 employees is increased to match the state employer funding rate charged to agencies for health and other insurance for each agency's estimated number of eligible state employees, increasing from \$768 per state-funded full time equivalent staff per month to \$869 for the 2015-16 school year and \$937 for the 2016-17 school year, except that the rate is maintained at \$884.74 for classified staff for the 2015-16 school year.
+The 15.2 percent classified staff benefit factor is eliminated beginning in the 2015-16 school year. - 3.
+Additional COLA Consistent with the increases provided to state employees, the school employee cost-of-living increases are funded at 3 percent for the 2015-16 school year and 1.8 percent for the 2016-17 school year.
 These increases are inclusive of the Initiative 732 cost-of-living increase estimated at 1.8 percent for the 2015-16 school year and 1.3 percent for the 2016-17 school year.
 I-732, approved by voters in 2000, requires an annual cost-of-living increase (COLA) for school employees based on the Seattle Consumer Price Index for the prior calendar year.

-Public Schools School Food Services
+School Food Services

-PSHB 1106
+Passed Hse APP (SHB 1106)

 FTEs NGF+OpPth Total

 2013-15 Estimated Expenditures 0.0 14,222 660,560

 2015-17 Maintenance Level 0.0 14,222 682,562

 Policy Other Changes:

 1. Breakfast After the Bell 1.0 2,953 2,953

+2. Fed and Other Fund Adj.
+0.0 0 3,004

-Policy Other Total 1.0 2,953 2,953
+Policy Other Total 1.0 2,953 5,957

-Total Policy Changes 1.0 2,953 2,953
+Total Policy Changes 1.0 2,953 5,957

-Total 2015-17 Biennium 1.0 17,175 685,515
+Total 2015-17 Biennium 1.0 17,175 688,519

-1. Breakfast After the Bell - Funding is provided for implementation of House Bill 1295 (breakfast after the bell), which requires school districts that have a free and reduced price lunch qualified population of 70 percent or more to provide breakfast after the bell and which requires the state to provide \$6,000 grants to each school to fund the start-up costs of a breakfast after the bell program.
+- 1. Breakfast After the Bell Funding is provided for implementation of House Bill 1295 (breakfast after the bell), which requires school districts that have a free and reduced price lunch qualified population of 70 percent or more to provide breakfast after the bell and which requires the state to provide \$6,000 grants to each school to fund the start-up costs of a breakfast after the bell program. - 2.
+Fed and Other Fund Adj. - Federal funding levels are adjusted to reflect updated information provided by the Office of the Superintendent of Public Instruction on March 27, 2015